Summarize this page via

 Given that AI can mass-produce content within a few seconds, the chances are that the AI content generators might spit out some misleading information.

-The best part about Contentpen is that it equips bloggers, SEOs, marketers, and influencers to create and publish high-quality, SEO-optimized articles within no time.
+The best part about Contentpen is that it equips bloggers, SEOs, marketers, and influencers to create and publish high-quality, SEO-optimized articles in no time.

 Why is it important to fact-check AI content?

 AI-powered content is gaining massive popularity, especially among digital marketing circles.
-The reason being it’s easy-to-create and affordable for everyone, which makes AI content verification and authentication a challenging task.
+The reason is that it’s easy to create and affordable for everyone, making AI content verification and authentication challenging.
 Therefore, AI content fact-checking has never been this important.

 Let’s go through some of the key reasons for fact-checking AI content: